hyperrealm/libconfig/docs/index.md

 ## About

-*Libconfig* is a simple library for processing structured configuration files, like this one: <a href="test.cfg.txt">test.cfg</a>.
+*Libconfig* is a simple library for processing structured configuration files, like [this one](test.cfg.txt).
 This file format is more compact and more readable than XML.
 And unlike XML, it is type-aware, so it is not necessary to do string parsing in application code.

-*Libconfig* is very compact--a fraction of the size of the _expat_ XML parser library.
+*Libconfig* is very compact -- a fraction of the size of the _expat_ XML parser library.
 This makes it well-suited for memory-constrained systems like handheld devices.